JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

 NAVY HPCMP Narwhal
 ------------------------------

-With Intel, the following is required for building new spack environments and for using spack to build and run software:
+With Intel, the following is required for building new spack environments and for using spack to build and run software.
+Don't use ``module purge`` on Narwhal!

 .. code-block:: console